Noktomezo/NectarForStarship/README.md

 # Starship Feline Preset

 A clean, vivid prompt preset for Starship.
 Built with high-contrast palettes inspired by Catppuccin, but more compact and vibrant.
-Supports Nerd Fonts, emojis, or plain text.
+Provides three variants: Nerd Font icons, emojis, or plain text.

 Requires: Starship 1.0+